nrusch/nuke-to-hydra/README.md

 still need to be implemented, so please don't rely on anything remaining the way it is.
 In other words, I reserve the right to force-push to master.

-That said, if you have suggestions or are interested in contributing, feel free to open an issue or submit a PR.
+If all that hasn't scared you away, and you have suggestions or are interested in contributing, feel free to open an issue or submit a PR.
+I ask that PRs be at least somewhat substantive (no pure formatting/whitespace/comment/spelling updates), and I reserve the right to not accept them.

 ## (Mostly) Supported Features